juancruzsosagab/image-processing-api/README.md

 - The seed script loads initial data to MongoDB automatically during docker-compose startup.
 - API endpoints are documented and ready for testing (Postman collection included).
 - Commits follow Conventional Commits format.
+-For simplicity, database credentials are included in the docker-compose.yml and .env.example.
+This is not recommended for production and is done here solely to ease setup and evaluation.